ajh30117/portfoliowebsite/content/sections/about/about.md

 imageSrc: "../../images/profileblackwhite2.jpg"
 imageAlt: "Profile photo"
 ---
-I'm a vision-driven Technical Writer for enterprise software with over four years of experience developing effective documentation and online content solutions for tech products.
-My specialties and interests include healthcare management software, docs-as-code, web accessibility, and learning design.
+I'm a Technical Writer for software with experience developing documentation and online content solutions for a wide range of products.
+I've worked full-time in cybersecurity software and clinical management software.
+And I've created documentation and content for over a dozen freelance clients like Contentstack, Green Security, and Tern Bicycles.

-My goal as a technical writer is always to communicate complex information to users in a clear, concise, and digestible way.
-I incorporate ideas from learning design, UX writing, and psychology to deliver high-quality content solutions that empower users to consume information and use products with ease.
+As a writer, my goal is always to communicate complex information to people in a clear, concise, and reader-centric way.
+I draw from learning design, UX writing, and psychology to create high-quality content that empowers people to use products easily and with as little friction as possible.
+I also strive to create accessible content, and I'm certified in W3C's WCAG web accessibility fundamentals.

+Tools I use the most include docs-as-code tools, Microsoft Suite, DITA XML, Markdown, and Zendesk.
+I also have experience setting up static websites.
+I built this portfolio site using Gatsby and host it on Netlify.

-My portfolio contains a diverse range of writing samples including online help, user manuals, web copy, blog articles, and B2B marketing content.
+Scroll down for writing samples of online help articles, user manuals, web copy, blog posts, and B2B marketing content.